Rap metal

-Rap metal is a subgenre of rap rock and alternative metal music which combines hip hop with heavy metal.
+Rap metal is a fusion genre that combines hip hop with heavy metal.
 It usually consists of heavy metal guitar riffs, funk metal elements, rapped vocals and sometimes turntables.

 History

 Origins and early development (1980s–early 1990s)

-Rap metal originated from rap rock, a genre fusing vocal and instrumental elements of hip hop with rock.
-The genre's roots are based both in hip hop acts who sampled heavy metal music, such as Beastie Boys, MC Strecker Cypress Hill, Esham and Run-DMC, and rock bands who fused heavy metal and hip hop influences, such as 24-7 Spyz and Faith No More.
+Rap metal's roots are based both in hip hop acts who sampled heavy metal music, such as Beastie Boys, Cypress Hill, Esham and Run-DMC, and rock bands who fused heavy metal and hip hop influences, such as 24-7 Spyz and Faith No More.

 Scott Ian of Anthrax (who helped pioneer the genre) believes Rage Against the Machine invented the genre.
-However, Urban Dance Squad (formed in 1986), fused rap and metal before Rage Against the Machine; nonetheless, Rage Against the Machine is considered to have refined the sound, giving rap rock an edginess and grit that would define the genre for years to come.

 In 1987, the heavy metal band Anthrax fused hip hop with heavy metal for their extended play I'm the Man.
 The next year rapper Sir Mix-a-Lot teamed up with Metal Church for his 1988 single "Iron Man", from his debut album Swass, loosely based upon the Black Sabbath song of the same name.
 Rap metal can be found in a track from the industrial metal band Ministry in their 1989 album The Mind Is a Terrible Thing to Taste on the track "Test" for which they hired rappers The Grand Wizard (K. Lite) and The Slogan God (Tommie Boyskee) to perform vocals.
 In 1990, the rapper Ice-T formed a heavy metal band called Body Count, and while performing at the 1991 Lollapalooza tour performed a set that was half rap songs and half metal songs.
 Stuck Mojo and Clawfinger, both formed in 1989, are considered to be another two pioneers of the genre.
 Anthrax in 1991 teamed up with Public Enemy for a remake of the latter's "Bring the Noise" that fused hip hop with thrash metal.
 Also in 1991, the thrash metal band Tourniquet featured the hip hop group P.I.D. on the song "Spineless" from their album Psycho Surgery.